shehryar-malik/icrl/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

-This repository contains the code for the paper Inverse Constrained Reinforcement Learning (ICML 2021) [link](https://arxiv.org/abs/2011.09999).
+This repository contains the code for the paper Inverse Constrained Reinforcement Learning (ICML 2021) [[link]](https://arxiv.org/abs/2011.09999).
+This codebase is built on top of the [stablebaselines3](https://github.com/DLR-RM/stable-baselines3) repository.

 ## Code Dependency